andyLaurito92/books-summaries/c-programming-modern-approach/chapter2-fundamentals/chapter2.md

 - A `#define` is never seen by the compiler given that it's a macro interpreted by the preprocessor
 - It doesn't have neither type nor space in memory, as `const char*` does
 - Usually preferred `const char*` than `#define` for maintainability

+## printf

+### Conversion specificacions

+- Begin with % character
+- Placeholder representing the value to fill.
+The information that follows the % character specifies how the value is converted from its interna from (binary) to printed form (characters) *Example:* printf("%d", &i); is telling printf that it needs to convert an int value from binary to a string of decimal digits